mawinkler/playground-one/docs/how-it-works/configurations.md

 Here we're building an ECS cluster using EC2 instances and/or Fargate profile.
 Key features:

-- Two autoscaling groups (on-demand and spot) when using the EC2 variant
+- Autoscaling group for spot instances when using the EC2 variant.
+On-demand autoscaler can be enabled in Terraform script.
-- Fargate profile with a mix of on-demand and spot instances
+- Fargate profile with spot instances.
+Fargate with on-demand instances can be enabled in Terraform script.
 - ALB Load Balancer
-- Located in the private subnets
 - Automatic deployment of a vulnerable service (Java-Goof)

-Currently, the following (vulnerable) service is defined:

-- Java-Goof